 You can learn "Down unweighting" which is the one of the turning skill we just talked.

-Did you know that balance on the board and balance in the air is different.
+Did you know that balancing on the board and balancing in the air is different.

 Because our board is touching the ground while riding on the hill, so we have the base of support.